codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/4change-array/README.md

 ## Steps

+1. In your app.component.ts file, add a variable called numbers: number[];

+2. Inside of **ngOnInit**, set numbers to [1,2,3]

+3. Within app.component.html user interpolation to display the array using {{albumIds}}
+4.
-1. in the ngOnInit interval timer, change the albums array directly to change the first album to increase by ten dollars
+5. interval timer, change the albumsArray[0] price property to be increased by ten dollars

-1. Change the first album to update by 10 dollars every two seconds

-1. cancel it after 6 seconds
+6. Can you see your changes on the screen?

-1. console.log and see its changed but not the screen
+7. Console.log and see its changed but not the screen

-1. then change the code to replace the album with a new array with the updated ten dollars show how screen reflects changes
+8. then change the code to replace the album with a new array with the updated ten dollars show how screen reflects changes